sebam2k4/webpage-scraper/readme.md

 4. look at your MongoDB collection full od documents with all that scraped data and enjoy!

 ### Things in need of improvement
 * some links don't work due to not having a title and/or description tags in their html.
-Introduce login to handle this type of situation
+Introduce exception handling for this type of situation
 ```
 site_title = soup.title.string
 AttributeError: 'NoneType' object has no attribute 'string'